Faustian bargains for rotten apples

 So when thinking about what else I could write about in 2025 to keep the streak going, given so much is off the table now for so many reasons, I realised that one topic for me this year is still fair game: the big changes in my personal computing setup outside of work.

 Between 2006 and 2019, though, the bargain held firm.
-I don’t buy new personal computers very often, so when I do I don’t mind investing what I judge to be the right money into the next one.
+I don’t buy new personal computers very often, so I don’t mind investing what I judge to be the right money into the next one when I do.
 2006’s polycarbonate MacBook was parlayed into the first of a trio of desktop systems in 2010: a 27-inch iMac.
 I can’t remember exactly what I paid for it but it wasn’t bought new.
-I loved the all-in-one design that put pretty good hardware behind a great-for-the-time screen, so when the 27-inch “5K Retina Display” iMac showed up in 2014, putting pretty good hardware behind a best-in-class display that optimised heavily for desktop usage and reading text, it was an easy upgrade to one of those in 2015.
+I loved the all-in-one design that put pretty good hardware behind a great-for-the-time screen, so when the 27-inch “5K Retina Display” iMac showed up in 2014, putting pretty good hardware behind a now best-in-class display that optimised heavily for desktop usage and reading text, it was an easy choice to upgrade to one of those in 2015.

 Then in late 2019, flush with the spoils of a good bonus at work, I decided to heavily increase my stake in the Mac.
 Apple had given me three really good computers in the last decade and a bit, each improving on the last in key ways that truly felt like upgrades.
 So even though at the time of buying I knew they were transitioning every Mac to Apple Silicon at some point in the future, I was still happy to invest in what would turn out to be the final swansong for Intel in an Apple product: the 2019 Mac Pro.